ghostiek/CICD-Presentation/GitBasics/git.md

 Origin is the remote's default name but you may rename it to whatever you see fit with `git remote rename old_remote_name new_remote_name`

+## Making a Pull Request

+When working in a real project, you cannot merge your branch locally and push to main, that's a receipe for disaster, there will often be restrictions disallowing such an operation in the first place.
+The proper way to modify the main branch is to make a Pull Request.
+If I modify the development branch, make a commit and then push, once I open up github it will tell me that my branch is 1 commit ahead of master and suggest I make a Pull Request.
+A pull request is a way for me to merge the branch I have been working on with another.
+We may modify the targer branch to any other, in this example we will use main.
+Once the Pull Request is made collaborators may discuss it and suggest changes, once you get approval from your peers it may be approved.

+Say coworker 1 added in a new feature, which got pushed to the main branch when we were still working on our development branch.

 Now imagine some other collaborator made a commit and we want our local code to be up to date.
 We simply run `git pull` to modify our local repository based on the changes remote has undergone.

 Sometimes we aren't as lucky and changes get made to the remote branch before we could make a pull and we now have merge conflicts.

-## Resolving merge conflicts

-Say coworker 1 added in a new feature, which got pushed to master when we were still working on our development branch.